Respiratory Virus Data

 Influenza

-• Influenza test positivity is at lower levels.
-Wastewater viral loads are decreasing and are low across BC.
+• Influenza test positivity and wastewater viral loads are stable and low across BC.

 RSV

-• RSV test positivity continues to decrease and is at low levels.
-Wastewater viral loads continue to decrease and are low in most sites in BC.
+• RSV test positivity and wastewater viral loads are stable and low across BC.

 COVID-19

-• SARS-CoV-2 test positivity and wastewater viral loads are at low levels but are slowly increasing.
-Severe outcomes remain low and stable.
+• SARS-CoV-2 test positivity and wastewater viral loads are increasing and are at moderate levels.
+Severe outcomes remain low, but hospital admissions are showing early signs of an increase.

 Health care visits

-• The proportions of emergency department and primary care visits for respiratory illness are at moderate levels.
+• The proportions of emergency department and primary care visits for respiratory illness are at low levels.

 National and international context